Your Ada Lovelace Day Event

 You can download a number of flyer and poster blanks from Figshare in A3, A4, A5, US letter and half US letter sizes.
-All files are available in both PFD and PNG formats.
+All files are available in both PDF and PNG formats.

 If you resize the images, please ensure that the text remains readable and that it will be retained when printed out.

 You can copy and paste any of the text below to use in your promotional materials.
 Please always link to our website at findingada.com and, if you can, include our twitter handle, @findingada.